 The United States and Canada are Germany’s closest allies outside Europe.
-Large areas of common interests, shared challenges and values form a bond between the two sides of the Atlantic.
-The post of Coordinator of Cooperation with the USA and Canada was thus created in the Federal Foreign Office in 1981.
-As of 30 April 2014, Member of the German Bundestag Jürgen Hardt has occupied this post.
+Large areas of common interests, shared challenges and fundamental values form a bond between our democracies on both sides of the Atlantic.
+The post of Coordinator of Transatlantic Cooperation was therefore created at the Federal Foreign Office in 1981.
+Peter Beyer has held this post since 11 April 2018.

 His official title is Coordinator of Transatlantic Cooperation in the Field of Intersocietal Relations, Cultural and Information Policy.
 Peter Beyer, who studied in the United States and served as rapporteur for the US in the Committee on Foreign Affairs in the German Bundestag, thus deals with a wide range of issues.

 He issued the following statement on 11 April 2021 to mark the third anniversary of his appointment by the Federal Cabinet: